Breush/lava/whats-next.md

     - Have user documentation
     - Forward used in API symbols `namespace magma { using Event = crater::Event; }` (or completing wrap them to have no external reference in the API?)
 - **improvement**
+    - Engine: rework main loop - environment -> view -> shader -> material -> mesh
     - Engine: update main command buffer every frame
+    - Engine: allow to free descriptor set (and do it in mesh, etc) - see descriptor pool flags
     - Engine: remove mesh animation from the engine - have timeElapsed passed (thanks to caldera)?
     - GLB: pass factors and colors (with textures)
     - IMesh: `worldTransform` is no more required as the buffer is binded during `render`